 Usually, municipalities require construction companies to develop and submit a site grading plan for approval before actually proceeding with the process.

-A site grading plan is a construction blueprint representing the specifics of land development.
-It is developed by an architect or a civil engineer who outlines information for other engineers, regulatory bodies, and building commissioners.
+A site grading plan is a construction blueprint that represents the specifics of land development and shows how the ground will be reshaped.
+It is developed by an architect or a civil engineer who outlines technical information for other engineers, contractors, regulatory bodies, zoning authorities, and building commissioners.

 How To Read Grading Plans?